OTUSOFE365025/project-group-24-crn-45740/ATAM Assessment.md

 - **P2 – Peak exam load**
   - **Stimulus:** Many students ask questions during the week before exams.
   - **Environment:** Up to 5000 concurrent users, bursts of traffic.
-  - **Response:** System remains responsive, most queries answered in ≤ 3 seconds with graceful degradation if needed.
+  - **Response:** System stays responsive, most queries answered in less than or equal to 3 seconds with graceful degradation if needed.
   - **Importance:** High
   - **Risk:** High